mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ##### Listing 18: Interfaces for injection

-As can be see in Listing 18, there are 2 interfaces which define how to inject a certain dependency.
+As can be seen in Listing 18, 2 interfaces define how to inject a certain dependency.
 To get the dependencies into the `MoneyTransferService` it would need to implement those 2 interfaces and we would need to check (in the injector) which dependencies it needs (see [Listing 19](#listing19) and [Listing 20](#listing20)).
 This style of dependency injection is often used when using IoC containers like [Spring](https://spring.io/projects/spring-framework) or [Guice](https://github.com/google/guice) when needing some special infrastructure components (like the Spring `ApplicationContext`).

 <a id="listing19"></a>